-Then top the pizza with four ounces of cheese and dot on two ounces of spicy sausage.
+Then top the pizza with 4 ounces of cheese and dot on 2 ounces of spicy sausage.
 Be sure to tear the sausage into very tiny meatballs so they cook quickly.
 Season the pizza with red pepper flakes and a tiny pinch of salt and pepper.

 Cook the pizza: